rsoiffer/Forge-of-Power/character-creation.md

 ### Building Bruenor

 In each of the sections below, I give an example of how to build a character.
 I use the same example character as D&D 5e: the player Bob is creating his character Bruenor Battlehammer, a dwarven warrior-king who longs to rebuild his lost ancestral fortress of Mithril Hall.
 Bob imagines Bruenor as a tough frontline warrior who protects his friends, so he stays on the lookout for abilities that will boost Bruenor's defense and melee combat skills.
+Bob's GM says that Bruenor starts at level 3.

 ## Ancestry